This simple lemon pound cake is moist and rich, feels like springtime, and tastes incredible under a thick layer of lemon glaze.

 I believe the saying goes… when life hands you lemons, make lemon

 ade glaze.
 The icing on top of the pound cake adds a whole other level of lemon flavor.
-It’s thick and will set after a couple hours, producing this mouthwatering sweet and zingy layer you’ll want to save for last.
-You’ll need some heavy cream (or half and half or milk), lemon juice, and confectioners’ sugar.
+It’s thick and sets after a couple hours, producing a sweet and zingy layer you’ll want to save for last.
+You need heavy cream (or half and half or milk), lemon juice, and confectioners’ sugar.

-This iced lemon pound cake is moist and rich, feels like springtime, and tastes incredible under a thick layer of lemon glaze.
+This iced lemon pound cake is moist and rich, feels like springtime, and tastes incredible under a thick layer of lemon icing.